jwt625/PlayGround/20250802_bay_bridge_traffic_cam/docs/RFD-007-DATA_IMPORT_SOLUTION.md

 ### Current Limitations
 1. **Pushgateway Method**: Only preserves latest values, not full time series
+2. **TSDB Block Import**: Blocks created but not loaded by Prometheus (method unreliable)
-2. **Timestamp Handling**: Historical timestamps may not be preserved in all methods
+3. **Timestamp Handling**: Historical timestamps may not be preserved in all methods
-3. **Rate Limiting**: Large imports may need throttling
+4. **Rate Limiting**: Large imports may need throttling
-4. **Memory Usage**: Large files require careful batch processing
+5. **Memory Usage**: Large files require careful batch processing
-5. **Overlap Detection**: Limited to first 3 metrics to avoid overwhelming Prometheus
+6. **Overlap Detection**: Limited to first 3 metrics to avoid overwhelming Prometheus
+7. **Docker Volume Complexity**: TSDB blocks must be in correct Docker volume with proper ownership

 ### Best Practices
 1. **Start with Simulation**: Always validate data before importing